 What can I do if I am unable to continue my child sponsorship?

 While we are sad to see your sponsorship end, we understand that you may have other commitments or may not be in a financial position to continue.
 Thank you for the support you have already given to a disadvantaged child so far.
 Email or call us on (+61) 02 6586 4250 and we will arrange this for you.

-If you only need to cease sponsorship for a period of time, but still want to keep the child you are sponsoring, we can help arrange a fill-in payment for up to eight weeks.
-If you are still unable to pay after this time we will help find another sponsor for the child.
+If you only need to cease sponsorship for a period of time, but still want to keep the child you are sponsoring just call us and when will work with you to find a solution.

 How else can I make payments?

 If you don’t have a credit card and wish to make a regular or a one-off donation, you can set up direct deposit from your bank account to the Asian Aid account, post a cheque or pay by money order.
 Do not send us cash please as mail can sometimes get lost in the post.

 For internet banking (direct deposit), please use the following details:

 Bank and Branch: ANZ Wauchope NSW

 BSB: 012 864

 Account number: 2564 22282